This post was originally published on 27 October 2020 and updated on 27 November 2020 for freshness, accuracy and comprehensiveness.

 - were previously trading but are temporarily unable to do so due to coronavirus

-The Government will provide a taxable grant covering 40% of average monthly trading profits, paid out in a single instalment covering 3 months’ worth of profits, and capped at £3,750 in total.
+The Government will provide a taxable grant covering 80% of average monthly trading profits, paid out in a single instalment covering three months’, capped at £7,500 in total.

-The Government are providing broadly the same level of support for the self-employed as is being provided for employees through the Job Support Scheme.
+The Government are providing broadly the same level of support for the self-employed as is being offered to employees through the Job Retention Scheme.

 The level of the second grant will be reviewed and set in due course.